Beit Aghion

 Beit Aghion (בית אגיון, Aghion House), also known as Beit Rosh HaMemshala (בית ראש הממשלה, lit.
-House of the Head of Government) or metonymously as Balfour is the official residence of the Prime Minister of Israel.
+House of the prime minister) or metonymously as Balfour, is the official residence of the prime minister of Israel.
 It is located at 9 Smolenskin Street, on the corner of Balfour Street in the upscale central Jerusalem neighborhood of Rehavia.

 History

 The house was built between 1936 and 1938 for Greek-Jewish merchant Edward Aghion, an affluent resident of Alexandria in Egypt.
 It was designed by German architect Richard Kauffmann.

 In 1941, Peter II, King of Yugoslavia resided in the house.
 During the 1948 Arab–Israeli War it served as a hospital for the Irgun fighters.

 In 1952, the Israeli government purchased the house for the purpose of turning it to an official residence for the Foreign Minister.
-In 1974, the Israeli Government decided to transfer the official residence of the Prime Minister from Julius Jacobs House (com), which had served as the official residence of the Israeli Prime Minister between 1950 and 1974, to Beit Aghion.
+In 1974, the Israeli Government decided to transfer the official residence of the Prime Minister from Julius Jacobs House, which had served as the official residence of the Israeli Prime Minister between 1950 and 1974, to Beit Aghion.
 During the 1990s, a wall was erected around the house for security reasons and a segment of Balfour Street was closed to traffic.

+Prime Minister Benjamin Netanyahu resided in Beit Aghion until July 2021, more than a month after he was ousted from office by a coalition headed by Naftali Bennett and Yair Lapid.
+Since then, renovations have been underway at Beit Aghion.
+During their terms as Prime Minister, Bennett remained in his family residence in Ra'anana and Lapid largely lived in Tel Aviv during his tenure as prime minister.

 Architecture

 The building is composed of several square blocks connected to one another and in the center of the building there is a stairway, decorated with a row of windows in the front.
 The front of the building also includes a section molded in a circular way, and in a boat-like fashion typical of the International Style.
 The house is coated with Jerusalem stone.
 The premises include an inner courtyard (patio)—an element that differs from the common International Style, but is common among Islamic-style buildings.
-The patio was most probably added by request from the Aghion family.